SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-03/2021-12-07-junior-downToEarth.md

 > I DON'T WANT HER ALIVE.
 I DON'T WANT HER STANDING BESIDE ME WHEN THE VISITORS COME.

-<BR><I>TRENTE is unsure whether she likes the terminology McCOY has chosen, but English was so imprecise.</i>
+<BR><I>TRENTE is unsure whether she likes the terminology TRELAINE has chosen, but English was so imprecise.</i>

 #### TRENTE